HoleInOneGolfer/Bens-LaTeX-Template/README.md

 # Bens-LaTeX-Template

-My personal LaTeX templates for writing things in NVIM
+My personal LaTeX templates for writing things in NeoVim